RayHightower/RayHightower.com/_posts/2023-08-29-be-your-future-self-now.markdown

 ### 2. Eliminate Lesser Goals

 In other words, un-commit to lesser goals.
 This step reminds me of points made in one of Hardy's previous books, [10x is Easier than 2x](/blog/2023/06/08/10x-is-easier-than-2x/).
-We achieve more when we focus only on those tasks that move us closer to the core priorties outlined in step one.
+We achieve more when we focus only on those tasks that move us closer to the core priorities outlined in step one.
 Everything else should be ignored or delegated to someone else, an idea from [Who Not How](/blog/2021/05/29/who-not-how/).

 ### 3. Elevate from Needing to Wanting to Knowing